janfri/regtest/README.md

 ```

 The name of the sample (parameter of the `Regtest.sample` method) and the
 results of the samples (return value of the block) are stored in YAML format.
-So
-it should be a YAML friendly value as `String`, `Number`, `Boolean value`,
+So it should be a YAML friendly value as `String`, `Number`, `Boolean value`,
 `Symbol`.
 Results could also be an `Array` or `Hash` with such values.

-#### Helpers
+In many cases you want to generate a lot of combinations of input data in your

-There is a method `Regtest.combinations` to generate a lot of combinations the
+sample code.
+For this there is a method `Regtest.combinations` to generate a
-easy way.
+lot of combinations the easy way.
 An example:

 ```ruby
 require 'ostruct'